Monksmead School

 PE

-PE lessons will now be on a Monday and Thursday every week.
+PE lessons will be on a Tuesday and Thursday every week this term.
 Please make sure that your child has their PE kit (named) in school on both days.
-Each child will need a pair of plimsolls or trainers for PE and a tracksuit in case we have any lessons outside.
-I would suggest leaving the PE kits in school and taking them home to wash at the end of a half-term.
-Please also help your child to learn to dress and undress by themselves so they can do this confidently and quickly at school too.
+Each child will need a pair of plimsolls or trainers for PE and you may wish to also send in a tracksuit for colder days.

 Please make sure that your child has a named water bottle in school so that they can keep hydrated during the day.
-Due to hygiene reasons, we can not provide cups for the children, so it is very important that they have their own water bottle.
+Due to hygiene reasons we do not provide cups for the children, and water fountains across school are out of use, so it is very important that they have their own water bottle.

-If you have any questions, please do not hesitate to pop in to school to see one of the teachers.
-It is ever so important that we work together to provide your child with the very best experience at school.
+If you have any questions, please do not hesitate to pop in to school to see me or catch one of the teachers before or after school.
+It is important that we work together to provide your child with the very best experience at school.

 Phonics and Reading